Saturday, June 5, 2021

 as a large drawn-out curve.
 We can see

-in this Lidar where it comes in from
+in this Lidar where it comes from

 a southeasterly direction from the